 However, I would not recommend this as your first purchase (I'd continue to suggest Roy Dean for the absolute beginner).
 To get the most out of these DVDs, you need to already understand the fundamentals.
 This is because everything in Saulo's set is built upon those basics, so if you haven't yet come to terms with the fundamentals, these DVDs will be much less useful.
 Therefore I'd suggest that the set works best for those who have recently got their blue belt, or are fast approaching that level.

 Another good reason to delay until later in your training is the cost.
 Unlike the relatively inexpensive Blue Belt Requirements, Jiu Jitsu Revolution 1 normally retails for around $130, sometimes even more.
 It is certainly worth the cash, but wait until you've had enough mat time to really appreciate what Saulo has to offer.
-It is available to buy here, or as usual there is always eBay:

 Finally, here's a clip to whet your appetite.
 This is where that great quote about treating your partner like your "best friend" pops up: